influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api.md

         }
     ]
 }
-...
 ```

-Transactions that modify the user store are initiated using HTTP POST and must be sent to the lead node in the Influxd-Meta raft.
-If when POSTing a request the node returns a 307 redirect message, try resending the request to the lead node indicated by the `Location` field in the HTTP header.

 ##### Create a user against a follower node

+Transactions that modify the user store must be sent to the lead meta node using `POST`.

+If the node returns a 307 redirect message,
+try resending the request to the lead node as indicated by the `Location` field in the HTTP response header.

 ```
 $ curl -u "admin:changeit" -s -v -d '{"action":"create","user":{"name":"phantom2","password":"changeit"}}' https://cluster_node_2:8091/user